dkroy/climate-explorer/README.md

 source install.sh
 ```
 ## Run
 The Docker run instructions are currently disabled, but you can still run the Flask server locally.
+Once started you can navigate to localhost on port 8085 to visit the main page.
 ```
 cd src
 python main.py